Ali Rehman Khan

 Ali Rehman Khan is a Pakistani actor who appears in Urdu films, television series, and theater plays.
 Khan has won two Hum Awards and has been nominated twice at the Lux Style Awards for his acting prowess.

 Born and raised in Islamabad, Khan pursued a bachelor's in business management from the University College of Islamabad and master's from the University of London.
 He made his acting debut with the road-comedy Gol Chakkar (2012) starring Hamza Aslam, Junaid and Jawad Jahangir and then starred in the romantic television drama Rishtay Kuch Adhooray Se (2013), which earned him wider recognition.
 He rose to prominence with starring roles in the television series, such as the romance Muhabbat Ab Nahi Hugi (2014) and the acclaimed family drama Diyar-e-Dil (2015).

 Khan achieved further success by featuring in the commercially successful romantic comedies Janaan (2016), Parchi (2018) and Heer Maan Ja (2019), the first of these earned him the Lux Style Award for Best Supporting Actor nomination.

 Early life and education

 Rehman was born in Islamabad, Islamabad Capital Territory, Pakistan on 6 May 1989.
 An ethnic Pashtun, his family roots lie in Lakki Marwat, Khyber Pakhtunkhwa.
 His father has worked as a diplomat, having served at the Pakistan embassy in Abu Dhabi and later at the consulate in Dubai.

 He attended the University College of Islamabad and went on to receives his postgraduate degree in Business Management from the University of London.
-Before making acting his professional career he worked with United Nations organizations such as World Health Organization and UNICEF, specializing in questions related to migration and refugees, before being hired as a consultant for some four years at the International Centre for Migration Policy Development in Vienna, Austria.
+Before making acting his professional career he worked with United Nations organizations such as World Health Organization and UNICEF, specializing in questions related to migration and refugees, later hired as a consultant for some four years at the International Centre for Migration Policy Development in Vienna, Austria.